slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 ### On design

-> *"Ten principles for good design: good design is innovative; makes a product useful; is aesthetic; makes a product understandable; is unobtrusive; is honest; is long-lasting; is thorough, down to teh last detail; is environmental friendly; is as little design as possible."
+> *"Ten principles for good design: good design is innovative; makes a product useful; is aesthetic; makes a product understandable; is unobtrusive; is honest; is long-lasting; is thorough, down to the last detail; is environmental friendly; is as little design as possible."
 -- Dieter Rams [1932]*

-Art is a meditation and design is a negotiation.
+Art is a meditation; design is a negotiation.